AlexJones0/sonata-software/examples/automotive/README.md

 PWM.
 Ground should be connected to a ground on **Board 2**, and the other wire should be connected to the **PWM pin** on **Board 2** also.
 This is located at the top of P7, in the mikro BUS section in the centre of the board.
+5. Something to prop up the car, so that it doesn't actually drive during the demo and go flying off (or, just stand the car upside down).

 ## Setup